LiveRamp: Acquisition of LiveRamp

 By 2017, LiveRamp was reportedly worth $1.5 billion.
 In January 2017, Acxiom launched Audience Cloud, an anonymous targeting tool that allowed demographic segmentation of customers without revealing their actual identities.
 On March 10, Acxiom announced that it was moving its headquarters back to Conway, Arkansas after selling its corporate office building in Little Rock, Arkansas.
 The building was acquired by Simmons Bank.
 In May, LiveRamp announced a consortium formed with two other ad tech companies, AppNexus and MediaMath, to compete with Facebook and Google in the area of programmatic advertising, the term used to refer to the use of automation software to buy advertising.

 In February 2018, LiveRamp acquired Pacific Data Partners, an aggregator of anonymized business data.
 Also in February, Acxiom announced a reorganization from three divisions into two - a Marketing Solutions group and its LiveRamp business.
 In May, the company announced international expansion into Brazil, Netherlands, and Italy, and released Global Data Navigator (GDN), a portal for identifying available data elements by country.
 In June 2018, Consumer research firm GfK MRI has partnered with Acxiom.
 In July, advertising company Interpublic Group of Companies (IPG) announced they were buying Acxiom's Marketing Solutions (AMS) business for $USD2.3 billion.
 The deal did not include the LiveRamp business.
 Also in July, LiveRamp announced a partnership with tracking software company Sonobi to help publishers sell targeted digital ads.
 The sale of the Marketing Solutions business to IPG closed in October, and Acxiom officially changed its name to LiveRamp, and its ticker symbol to RAMP.
 The Acxiom brand was transferred to IPG alongside the AMS business unit.

 In April 2019, LiveRamp acquired consent management platform provider Faktor.
 In July, LiveRamp acquired the Boston-based television analytics company Data Plus Math for $150 million.

 2020s

 In January 2020, the company launched its own consent management platform, called Privacy Manager.
 In March, the company launched Safe Haven, a tool allowing advertisers and media owners to share customer data while following privacy laws.
 In July, LiveRamp acquired Acuity Data to enhance Safe Haven’s retail trade analytics capabilities.

+In May 2026, French advertising firm Publicis announced an agreement to acquire LiveRamp for $38.50 per share in an all-cash deal, representing an enterprise value of approximately $2.2 billion and a nearly 30% premium to LiveRamp's prior closing price.
+Some businesses have expressed concern over Publicis now having access to their data, though Publicis says LiveRamp will remain neutral.
+The deal remains subject to approval by shareholders and regulators before finalizing.